 7 – How to Get Paid

 The scrap industry has changed significantly.
 Scrap metal trading for cash has been banned to reduce fraud and discourage theft.
 Anyone offering scrap metal for cash should be given a broad birth.
-Most scrap yards offer BACS transfers.
-Many scrap yards offer BACS transfers.
+Most scrap yards offer Online transfers.
+Many scrap yards offer Online transfers.
 Some also offer prepaid payment cards that allow you to leave the yard and withdraw cash at a cash machine nearby.
-Even scrap yards in the UK have cash machines!
+Even scrap yards in the Australia have cash machines!
 You don’t have to worry if your scrap yard doesn’t have one.
-BACS payments are quick enough, often instant, but can take up to a few hours.
+Online payments are quick enough, often instant, but can take up to a few hours.